iter8-tools/docs/docs/getting-started/concepts.md

     In addition to performance testing for HTTP and gRPC services, Iter8 experiments can also be used to compare versions of an app/ML model in terms of their business metrics.

-=== "Traffic controller"
+=== "Iter8 controller"

-    Iter8 provides a traffic controller that automatically and dynamically reconfigures routing resources based on the state of Kubernetes apps/ML models.
+    Iter8 provides a controller that automatically and dynamically reconfigures routing resources based on the state of Kubernetes apps/ML models.

-    The following picture illustrates a Blue-Green rollout scenario that is orchestrated by this traffic controller.
+    The following picture illustrates a Blue-Green rollout scenario that is orchestrated by this controller.

     ![Blue-Green](../tutorials/integrations/kserve-mm/images/blue-green.png)